John Rodgers (admiral)

 John Rodgers (August 8, 1812 – May 5, 1882) was an admiral in the United States Navy.
-He began his naval career as a commander in the American Civil War and during his Postbellum service became an admiral.
+He began his naval career as a commander in the American Civil War and during his postwar service became an admiral.

 Early life and career

 Rodgers, a son of the famous Commodore John Rodgers, was born near Havre de Grace, Maryland.
 He received his appointment as a midshipman in the Navy on April 18, 1828.
 Service in the Mediterranean on board Constellation and Concord opened his long career of distinguished service, and he commanded an expedition of Naval Infantry and Marines in Florida during the Seminole Wars.
 In the mid-1850s he succeeded Commander Ringgold in command of the North Pacific Exploring and Surveying Expedition, which added greatly to the knowledge of far eastern and northern waters.
 Following his promotion to commander in 1855, he married and settled to work in the Navy's Japan Office in Washington, D.C., where he was serving when the Civil War broke out.